microsoft/Swin-Transformer/README.md

 (`Note please report accuracy numbers and provide trained models in your new repository to facilitate others to get sense of correctness and model behavior`)

+[05/12/2022] Swin Transformers (V1) implemented in TensorFlow with the pre-trained parameters ported into them.
+Find the implementation, TensorFlow weights, code example here in [this repository](https://github.com/sayakpaul/swin-transformers-tf/).

 [04/06/2022] Swin Transformer for Audio Classification: [Hierarchical Token Semantic Audio Transformer](https://github.com/RetroCirce/HTS-Audio-Transformer).

 [12/21/2021] Swin Transformer for StyleGAN: [StyleSwin](https://github.com/microsoft/StyleSwin)